python-qds/qdscreen/docs/index.md

 #### b.
 Quasi determinism

-In the above example, we used the default settings of `qd_screen`.
+In the above example, we used the default settings for `qd_screen`.
 By default only deterministic relationships are detected, which means that only variables that can perfectly be predicted (without loss of information) from others in the dataset are removed.

 In real-world datasets, some noise can occur in the data, or some very rare cases might happen, that you may wish to discard.
 Let's first look at the strength of the various relationships thanks to `keep_stats=True`: